 Apparatus to assess physiological measures are run in climatic chambers in order to simulate realistic ambient conditions.
 Normally standard conditions are used for the assessment to enhance comparability to former investigations of similar materials.
 Depending on the intended end-use the investigated clothing system can be assessed under realistic conditions from -40°C to +40°C. Most manikins can be coupled with a physiological computer model of the human being to get a prediction of the physiological response under a specific work load and defined ambient conditions.
 This can include information about core body temperature, skin temperature, sweat rate, heart rate and estimated comfort rating.

 Manikins for physiological assessments

-Simulation of the human trunk to assess fabric combinations for different end uses (ISO DIS 18640).
+Simulation of the human trunk to assess fabric combinations for different end uses (ISO 18640).

 Possibility to simulate also complex activities and workloads in multiple measurement phases.

 Sweating articulated thermal manikin for the assessment of readymade garments and clothing systems.

 Mini cylinder for physiological assessments

 Sweating head manikin for the assessment of helmets and head gear in general.

 Sweating thermal foot model for the assessment of shoes, boots or socks.